abu-irrational/tclBlend2d-Gallery/_cards/sample101a.md

 ---
 ID: sample101a
+SOURCE: "sample101a.tcl"
-TITLE: "Glyphs"
+TITLE: "Contour subdivision"
-INFO: "bla bla"
+INFO: "<BR>Two ways to move a point on a curve"
 RELATED: "sample07 sample101"
 seqNo: 9
 prevID: sample101